eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 - **Starting:** sometimes the problem is just starting.
 It is very trite, but it's true.
 You have something you _want to want_ to do, but don't _want_ to do.
 I want to want to read this book, to learn this topic, to write this blog post, to work on this software project.
 But I don't _want_ to do it.
 The pomodoro method helps you start.

-  You're not comitting to finishing the project.
-You're not comitting to months or weeks or days or even hours of work.
-You're comitting to a half hour.
+  You're not committing to finishing the project.
+You're not committing to months or weeks or days or even hours of work.
+You're committing to a half hour.
 And if you work just that half hour: great, promise kept.
 30m a day, over the course of a single month, is 15h of work.
 And often I start a 30m timer and end up working four hours, and maybe that's a good outcome.

 - **Stopping:** dually, sometimes the problem is stopping.
 If you're trying to advance multiple projects at the same time, if you hyperfocus on one, it eats into the time you allocated for the others.
 And more broadly, spending too much time on one project can derail all your plans for the day.
 Maybe you meant to go to the gym at 6pm but you got so stuck in with this project that it's 8:30pm and you're still glued to the screen.
 So the gym suffers, your sleep schedule suffers, etc.